Alafaya Corridor Rental Investment: UCF Students, Defense Tech, and Dual-Market Demand

 Who Rents Here and What Do They Want?

-Renters fall into four groups: UCF students (per-bedroom leases, furnished units, individual leases); Research Park employees (Lockheed Martin, Northrop Grumman, Raytheon, Leidos, Luminar, Siemens) who want whole-unit 2BRs and 3BRs; young professionals near Waterford Lakes and Valencia East; and families in the outer areas (Oviedo, Waterford Lakes) drawn by school ratings.
-Students drive per-bedroom pricing; defense-tech professionals smooth summer turnover.
+Renters in the Alafaya Corridor fall into four groups: UCF students who want per-bedroom, furnished, individually-leased units; Research Park employees (Lockheed Martin, Northrop Grumman, Raytheon, Leidos, Luminar, Siemens) who want whole-unit 2BRs and 3BRs; young professionals near Waterford Lakes and Valencia East; and families in the outer areas drawn by school ratings.
+Students drive per-bedroom pricing.
+Defense-tech professionals smooth summer turnover.

 Students.
 Most UCF undergrads live off-campus.
 They want per-bedroom leases, furnished units, and individual leases so roommates don't share liability.
 The UCF Off-Campus Partners site lists 40+ communities near campus.
-At Boardwalk at Alafaya Trail, a 1BR runs about $924/bedroom.
 At The Aves, 4BR units go $915–$1,025/bedroom — that's $3,660–$4,100 for a 4BR whole unit, versus a conventional $2,400–$2,800 whole-unit rent for a similar house.
-Per-bedroom pricing in student-oriented 4BRs outperforms whole-unit.
+Per-bedroom pricing in student-oriented 4BRs outperforms whole-unit rent on gross.

 Research Park professionals.
 The Central Florida Research Park hosts 140+ companies and 9,500+ employees across 1,027 acres.
-Lockheed Martin alone employs 8,000+ Orlando-wide, with 2,200+ UCF grads; Northrop Grumman, Raytheon, Leidos, Siemens, and Luminar round out the defense-tech cluster.
-The park's focus on military modeling, simulation, and training keeps DoD-funded projects flowing — and that employment base is stable year-round.
+Lockheed Martin alone employs 8,000+ Orlando-wide; Northrop Grumman, Raytheon, Leidos, Siemens, and Luminar round out the defense-tech cluster.
+The park's focus on military modeling, simulation, and training keeps DoD-funded projects flowing — that employment base is stable year-round.
 These renters aren't on the academic calendar.
 They want 2BRs and 3BRs, whole-unit leases, and proximity to Innovation Way.
-They fill the summer gap when students cycle out — and they're higher-income, so they're less turnover-prone than undergrads.
+They fill the summer gap when students cycle out, and they're higher-income, so they're less turnover-prone than undergrads.

 Young professionals and families.
 Waterford Lakes Town Center, Valencia East, and Full Sail proximity attract tech and healthcare workers.
 Families gravitate toward Waterford Lakes and Avalon Park for school ratings.
-GreatSchools shows Waterford Elementary A-; Oviedo's Walker, Partin, and Lawton schools top 10/10.
+GreatSchools shows Waterford Elementary at A-.
 These renters prefer whole-unit leases and longer terms.
-Median household income in 32826 runs about $75,000; renter-occupied units sit at 54%.
+Median household income in 32826 runs about $75,000; renter-occupied units sit near 54%.
 That mix of students and working professionals is what makes the corridor work — you're not betting on one tenant type.

 What's the Investment Math?